Install Git

 If everything is set up correctly, a number of files will be compiled and loaded.
 Compiling happens only when a file is added or changed.
 Future loads will be much quicker.

 You will see warnings about some undefined functions.
 These are functions you will define in exercises.
 If you see any messages labeled ERROR, stop and check the messages to see if you can determine the problem.
 Make sure ~/quicklisp/local-projects/cs325/ exists.
-If you can't figure out the problem, post to Campuswire.
+If you can't figure out the problem, post to Piazza.
 Include what Lisp and operating system you are using, and copy and paste the exact error message.

 Set Up Your Init File